The Floured Table

 Make ahead - I wouldn't label this an "easy" recipe due to the amount of steps involved, but it's certainly doable!
 If you'd like to break the recipe up over several days, you can:

-- Blind-bake the tart shell a day in advance, let cool, then (while still in the tart pan) wrap tightly in plastic wrap to maintain freshness.
-Be careful - after baking it can be quite fragile.
+• Blind-bake the tart shell a day in advance.
+Let it cool, then (while still in the tart pan) wrap tightly in plastic wrap to maintain freshness.
+Be careful.
+It's sturdy, but still breakable.

-- Fill the baked tart shell with the chocolate mascarpone the day prior to serving, then cover with plastic wrap and refrigerate.
+• Fill the baked tart shell with the chocolate mascarpone the day prior to serving.
+Cover with plastic wrap and refrigerate.

 It's best to add the mascarpone coffee cream and cocoa powder the day you'll be making the dessert.
-This will maximize freshness and prevent the topping from being damaged by an accidental smoosh from plastic wrap or tin foil.
+This will maximize freshness.
+It will also prevent the topping from being damaged by an accidental smoosh from plastic wrap or tin foil.

 Equipment